 Our PRC subsidiaries generate all of their revenue in Renminbi, Renminbi is not freely convertible into other currencies.
 As a result, any restriction on currency exchange may limit the ability of our PRC subsidiaries to pay dividends/make distributions to us.
 The Chinese government imposes controls on the convertibility of Renminbi into foreign currencies and, in certain cases, the remittance of currency out of China.
 Shortages in availability of foreign currency may then restrict the ability of our PRC subsidiaries to remit sufficient foreign currency to us for us to pay dividends to the U.S. investors.
 Renminbi is currently convertible under the "current account," which includes dividends, trade and service-related foreign exchange transactions, but not under the "capital account," which includes foreign direct investment and foreign debt.
 Currently, our PRC subsidiaries may purchase foreign currency for settlement of current account transactions, including payment of dividends to us, without the approval of the State Administration of Foreign Exchange of China (the "SAFE") by complying with certain procedural requirements.
-However, the relevant Chinese government may continue to strengthen its capital controls, and additional restrictions and substantial vetting processes may be instituted by the SAFE for cross-border transactions falling under both the current account and the capital account.
-Any existing and future restrictions on currency exchange may limit our ability to utilize revenue generated in Renminibi to pay dividends in foreign currencies to holders of our securities.
+However, the relevant Chinese governmental authorities may limit or eliminate our ability to purchase foreign currencies in the future for current account transactions.
+The Chinese government may continue to strengthen its capital controls, and additional restrictions and substantial vetting processes may be instituted by the SAFE for cross-border transactions falling under both the current account and the capital account.
+Any existing and future restrictions on currency exchange may limit our ability to utilize revenue generated in Renminbi to pay dividends in foreign currencies to holders of our securities.
 Foreign exchange transactions under the capital account remain subject to limitations and require approvals from, or registration with, the SAFE and other relevant Chinese governmental authorities.
-This could affect our ability to obtain foreign currency through debt or equity financing for our PRC subsidiaries.
+This could affect our ability to obtain foreign currency through debt or equity financ